hapax/hapax.github.io/assets/reality.md

 I'm a theoretical physicist.
 I study string theory and black holes, among other things, and I welcome questions about these topics or any other topics, including a day in the life, or my path to where I am today.
-Instead of talking about those things, I'm going to be sharing a broad perspective on what science is, and what scientists do.
+But instead of talking about those specific things, I'm going to be sharing a broad perspective on what science is, and what scientists do.
 And first of all, I'm going to talk about what science is *not*.